-Do you love to search for beach glass?
-Are you looking for great beaches along the southern Lake Michigan shore to search for glass?
-What about marbles, pottery, unique rocks, fossils, and other treasures?
-In this post I have highlighted of three of my favorite Lake Michigan beaches to comb for treasures.
+Do you love to comb the beach in search of unique treasures?
+Are you looking for great beaches along the southern Lake Michigan shore for the best finds?
+From marbles to pottery, unique rocks, fossils, and other treasures, the southern Lake Michigan shore is home to beautiful beaches full of unique finds.
+In this post I’ll share three of my favorite Lake Michigan beaches to comb for beach glass and other unique treasures.

 History of Glass in the Great Lakes